 - Perfect home techniques in nailing a golden brown crunch

-There are times that even if you follow the recipes instructions, it will still fail in some areas.
-Like for example, the crispness of the meat.
+There are times that even if you follow the recipe instructions, it will still fail in some areas.
+For example, the crispness of the meat.
 If the desired crispness is not attained on the first try, you can try double-frying the meat to perfect the crispness.
 Double-frying is a technique commonly used in Korean cuisine, especially in their chicken recipes.
 Also, it maintains the juiciness inside the meat while keeping the crispness outside.

 Afraid of oil splatters when frying?
 Then make sure to put in the meat when the temperature is right.
 It should not be too hot and not too cold.
 It is also another factor to consider in nailing the crispness.
 It should be new and not used or recycled.